 People v.
 Eads

-Michigan Court of Appeals held that a 50-year minimum sentence for a defendant convicted of second-degree murder as a juvenile is “cruel or unusual” punishment, finding that sentence constitutionally equivalent to the life-with-the-possibility-of-parole sentence the Michigan Supreme Court found “cruel or unusual” in People v.
+The Michigan Supreme Court will consider an appeal of an intermediate decision that held a 50-year minimum sentence for a defendant convicted of second-degree murder as a juvenile is “cruel or unusual” punishment.
+The Court of Appeals found that sentence constitutionally equivalent to the parolable life sentence the Michigan Supreme Court found “cruel or unusual” in People v.
 Stovall.
-The court also held that the defendant’s sentence was disproportionate given the sentencing court’s failure to consider his youth and its attendant characteristics as mitigating factors.
+The intermediate court also held that the defendant’s sentence was disproportionate given the sentencing court’s failure to consider his youth and its attendant characteristics as mitigating factors.

 Related Commentary